 Tips for Window Box Care

-- Use a standard potting mix from your garden center, or mix your own using soil, peat, sawdust, sand, and a little bonemeal.
-Add compost for edibles.
+- Use a standard potting mix from your garden center, or mix your own using soil, coconut coir, sawdust, sand, and a little bonemeal.
+Add compost if growing edible plants.
 Fill the box to within an inch of the top.
-It’s important to enough good potting soil around the plants so they sit firmly.
+It’s important to use enough good potting soil around the plants so they sit firmly.

 - Water and mix thoroughly.
 Add more soil if it has settled, and water and mix some more.

-- Don’t be afraid to replace plants that have finished blooming with others.
+- Don’t be afraid to replace plants that have finished blooming with others that are fresh!